EPIC-guide/epic-guide.github.io/_life/money.md

   - Once it's done, download all three documents you can download: two are PDF statements, and one is a ZIP that will make the process much easier next year as you can simply import it and only edit what changed

 After a little delay, a taxation decision will be made and you get refunded (or charged, if you had not paid enough).

-## Checks

-Don't.
-It is possible to cash checks, but this has large fees, because nobody uses them in Switzerland.

-## Transferring money to & from abroad

-While it is possible to make a direct bank transfer from anywhere to Switzerland, that could result in large transfer and currency conversion fees.
-A cheaper way is to use a service such as [Wise](https://wise.com/) (formerly Transferwise), where fees are small and known upfront.

-Wise and Revolut both offer payment cards that can be used in any country and for online shopping with cheap / free currency conversion.

-## Interesting discounts for PhDs

-One of the advantages of the PhD status is that you still are a student!
-Beyond staying at university, this also means that you can claim discounts in many different stores and restaurants.

-This page aims at listing various discount opportunities.
-Any extra suggestions are of course welcome, by mail or through our WishBox.

-* The [CAMIPRO webpage](https://camipro.epfl.ch/external_advantages) lists various discounts opportunities outside EPFL, including car rentals, sports equipment, cinemas and more.
-* EPFL subsidizes monthly or yearly travel passes for public transports.
-On myCAMIPRO, EPFL employees can get up to a [25% discount coupon](https://mycamipro.epfl.ch/client/mobilisreq) on transport passes.
-It will be valid when purchasing your pass in a point of sale (SBB, TL, ...) nearby.
-* The [SBB seven25 Travelcard](https://www.sbb.ch/en/travelcards-and-tickets/railpasses/seven25-travelcard.html) allows people under 25 to enjoy unlimited travel anywhere in Switzerland from 7pm to 5am for only 390 CHF/year

-## Sesame, EPFL’s financial online portal

-[SESAME](https://sesame2.epfl.ch) is EPFL’s financial online portal.
-You can find on this website many relevant information and possibilities, such as:

-* Your monthly and yearly payment slips, including those necessary for tax declaration (Swiss nationals) or tax refunds (B permit holders, see section “Saving Money”)
-* Reimbursement of professional expenses
-* Camipro automatic monthly recharge directly from your salary
-* Ordering of various professional material, with negotiated EPFL discounts

-And many other possibilities.